 2) Nausea and vomiting

 The sooner you get help, the more doctors can do to prevent complete or permanent damage to part of your brain.

-Note: A stroke is a medical emergency.
+Note: A cerebrovascular accident is a medical emergency.
 Anyone suspected of having a stroke should be taken immediately to a medical facility for diagnosis and treatment.